AutoJoin: Efficient Adversarial Training against Gradient-Free Perturbations for Robust Maneuvering via Denoising Autoencoder and Joint Learning: Experiments and Results

-In order to understand the base perturbations better, we conduct experiments with six different perturbation subsets: 1) No RGB perturbations, 2) No HSV perturbations, 3) No blur, Gaussian noise, or distort perturbations (denoted as BND), 4) only RGB perturbations and Gaussian noise, 5) only HSV perturbations and Gaussian noise, and 6) no blur or distort perturbations.
+\textbf{Perturbations and Intensities}.
+To better understand the base perturbations, we conduct experiments with six different perturbation subsets: 1) No RGB perturbations, 2) No HSV perturbations, 3) No blur, Gaussian noise, or distort perturbations (denoted as BND), 4) only RGB perturbations and Gaussian noise, 5) only HSV perturbations and Gaussian noise, and 6) no blur or distort perturbations.
 These subsets are formed to examine the effects of the color spaces and/or blur, distort, or Gaussian noise.
-We also supplement the color spaces with Gaussian noise since it affects all three image channels.
-We exclude Single from the results due to different subsets will cause Single becoming a mixture of unseen and seen perturbations.
-In Table~\ref{ablation_perturb_sully_main}, results for the other three test categories are reported.
-Not using blur or distort outperforms using all perturbations within Combined by 1.11 MA and 0.33 MAE; however, it fails to outperform in the other categories.
-The results do not show well-defined patterns, but certain trends are observed.
-Using RGB perturbations tends to result in better Clean performance.
+We exclude Single from the results, shown in Table~\ref{ablation_perturb_sully_main} as different subsets will cause Single becoming a mixture of unseen and seen perturbations.
+Not using blur or distort outperforms using all perturbations within Combined by 1.11 MA and 0.33 MAE, but not within Clean and Unseen.
+We observe that using RGB perturbations tends to result in better Clean performance.
 Not using the HSV perturbations results in the worse generalization performance out of the models with 50.22\% MA and 78.91\% MA in Combined and Unseen, respectively.
-Also, there is high volatility within Combined compared to the other categories as it has the widest range of performance.
-In summary, using the full set of base perturbations delivers the overall best performance.
-Additional experiments and results supporting this finding are provided in Appendix~\ref{sec:app_perturb_study}.
+Overall, we find that using all 15 perturbations is necessary for maximal performance.
+More results and findings for the other driving datasets is given in Appendix~\ref{sec:app_perturb_study}.

+We also assess \model{}'s performance without using the \textbf{F}ull \textbf{S}et of 15 perturbations and \textbf{R}andom \textbf{I}ntensities (FSRI), which are described as \model{} without FSRI in Table~\ref{results_no_dae_sully}.
+In this case, perturbations are randomly sampled during the learning process, and Shen's distinct intensity values are adopted.
+The results show a significant decrease in performance when FSRI are excluded.
+Thus, both FS and RI are necessary for optimal performance and to surpass Shen.
+More results and details on the FS and RI components for different datasets are provided in Appendix~\ref{sec:app_nine_static}.